 A number of benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Psychotherapy can help you:

-Attain a better understanding of yourself, your goals and values
+Increase your understanding of yourself, your goals and values and live accordingly

 Develop skills for improving your relationships

 Learn new ways to cope with stress and anxiety

 Manage anger, grief, depression, and other emotional pressures

 Change old behavior patterns and develop new ones

 Discover new ways to solve problems in your family or marriage

 Do I really need therapy?
 I can usually handle my problems.